SasikaA073/software-design-project/README.md

 ### 🌡️ Thermal Image Analysis

+- **Training Model and Hosting**:
+  - Created the dataset using the images provided and manually annotated them using the Roboflow Platform
+  - Trained Yolov11 model in roboflow and deployed it
+  - Hosted it by creating a workflow in the Roboflow and connected it using a serverless API

 - **Dual Image Upload System**:
   - **Baseline Images**: Weather-categorized reference images (Sunny, Cloudy, Rainy)
   - **Maintenance Images**: Inspection images with automatic AI analysis